kdheepak/blog/content/36-unicode-cheat-sheet.md

 IndexError: string index out of range
 ```

-Iterating over a Python string gives us the codepoints as well.
+Iterating over a Python string gives us the code points as well.

 ```python
 In [15]: [c for c in s]
 Out[15]: ['🤦', '🏼', '\u200d', '♂', '️']
 ```

-Indexing into the codepoints may not be useful in practice.
+Indexing into the code points may not be useful in practice.
 More often, we are interested in indexing into the byte string representation or
 interested in indexing into the graphemes.

 We can use the `s.encode('utf-8')` function to get a Python byte string representation of the Python unicode string in `s`.